 In 2018, the Maasai generated over USD1.5m from the conservancies | Photo by David Mark on Pixabay

-All Porini Camps are low-impact in terms of their environmental footprint, with a maximum of 12 tents per camp.
-Every tent pays to protect 700 acres of habitat, and the number of safari vehicles is limited to about one per 1,400 acres.
-This leads to less crowding for the animals and better experiences for guests.
+All Porini Camps are low-impact in terms of their environmental footprint.
+There are a maximum of 12 tents per camp, and every tent pays to protect 700 acres of habitat.
+The number of safari vehicles is limited to about one per 1,400 acres, which leads to less crowding for the animals and better experiences for guests.

 With a maximum of 12 tents per camp, Porini Camps have a low environmental footprint - great for guests and wildlife